-For whatever reason, Rose wine is synonymous with summer for me.
+For whatever reason, Rosé wine is synonymous with summer for me much in the same way as a Pimms Spritz.
 Those long evenings sitting outdoors with friends seem perfect when accompanied by a chilled bottle of pink wine.
-And, it always seems a good option for a summer lunch – generally both white and red wine drinkers will happily quaff a glass of rose.
+And, it always seems a good option for a summer lunch – generally, both white and red wine drinkers will happily quaff a glass of rose.

 Disclosure: I was sent samples of these wines to review.
 All comments are editorially given.